dreamfactorysoftware/.net-sdk/README.md

 ```

 HTTP API supports pluggable serialization.
 SDK comes with `JsonContentSerializer` that is using Json.NET (Newtonsoft).
-To use a custom serializer, use a RestContext's constructor accepting an `IContentSerializer` instance.
+To use a custom serializer, use the other `RestContext` constructor accepting an `IContentSerializer` instance.

 #### REST API versioning